How to Tell if You’re an INTJ vs. INTP

 INTJs make calculated decisions, and they carefully consider the opportunity cost of their time.
 This is what drives them to learn about topics that can help them further their life in one way or another.
 If there’s one thing that INTJs love, it’s learning about abstract topics with real-world applications.

 They love to solve problems and make systems more efficient because of the impact the results have on the external world.
-They think of the long-term impacts of everything they do, which means that their actions have clear reasons behind them, including learning.
+They think about the long-term impacts of everything they do, which means that their actions generally have clear reasons behind them, including learning.

 INTPs tend to learn because they are deeply curious about how things work.
 They get considerable enjoyment from learning for the sake of it.

 For example, an INTP might read a book about pensions and take a course on money management because they are intrigued by all the potential ways you can invest money.
-They may or may not use the learnings in a practical sense.
+They may or may not use the learnings in their every day lives.

 While INTPs also love to solve problems, they are less concerned about using the learnings in the outer world.